-Verification and Documentation: Satisfaction of each required research tool is documented on a Research Tool Approval form.
+Verification and Documentation: Satisfaction of each required research tool is documented on a Research Tool Approval form (available on the Registrar’s Form Index).
 This form is completed by your department and submitted to the Registrar’s Office.
 Research tools are recorded on your transcript under the Non-Course Milestones section.

 Tools Completed Outside CGU: If you completed a research tool at another institution, you may petition to apply the tool to your CGU degree program.
 Non-CGU tools must meet the following qualifications.

 - Transfer credit requirements apply – that is, graduate level achievement from an accredited institution and documented on an official transcript

 - In compliance with transfer credit policies, grades received in non-CGU coursework must be B or better